jasp-stats/jasp-desktop/Docs/development/jasp-modules-tutorial.md

 These menu also allows you to install a local module (via `Install Module`) and to install a module you are working on right now (via `Install Developer Module`).

+## 2. Who can write a module?

+Anyone with basic R programming knowledge can write a JASP module.
+Familiarity with R packaging and QML (for the UI) is helpful but not strictly required.

+Basic knowledge of git and GitHub would also be necessary for contributing your module to our codebase.

+If you think your expertise doesn't cover enough, please check our list of [curated background materials](jasp-background-materials.md).

-## 2. How does a JASP module look internally?
+## 3. How does a JASP module look internally?

 Modules are structured as R packages with additional (QML) files for the graphical interface, help, and configuration.